jonlpersson/ed-latimore/site/_drafts/the-ethics-of-uncertainty-survivors-bias-and-the-law-of-large-numbers.md

 When you focus only on the outcomes, you create a particularly devastating illusion.&nbsp;

----

 In 2016, a little more than 1 million drivers were arrested for driving under the influence of alcohol or narcotics.
-That’s less than one percent of the 111 million self-reported episodes of alcohol-impaired driving among U.S. adults each year.[1](https://www.cdc.gov/motorvehiclesafety/impaired_driving/impaired-drv_factsheet.html)
+That’s less than one percent of the 111 million self-reported episodes of alcohol-impaired driving among U.S. adults each year. ([Source](https://www.cdc.gov/motorvehiclesafety/impaired_driving/impaired-drv_factsheet.html){: target="_blank" rel="noopener"})

 This means that if you’ve been drinking, getting arrested for a DUI is the *least likely* outcome.
 If you have a DUI, the numbers suggest that you got unlucky.
 And not just kind of unlucky.
 However, it was your fault for getting behind the wheel intoxicated.